-In Q115, Braskem postponed indefinitely its involvement in the petrochemicals element of the massive Comperj complex in Brazil, the only planned Greenfield development in South America for many years.
+There have, however, been a number of project cancellations in recent months.
+Braskem has postponed indefinitely its involvement in the petrochemicals element of the massive Comperj complex in Brazil, the only planned Greenfield development in South America for many years.
 Concerns about the competitiveness of feedstock were core to the decision, although the country's own economic travails were also a factor.
 Instead, Braskem has opted for a smaller scale expansion at an existing complex.

 Braskem's decision follows the cancellation of two major complexes in Qatar: Al-Karaana and Al Sejeel.
-Together, these would have added ethylene capacity of near 3mn tpa and up to 5mn tpa of derivative products.
-The decision was prompted by the fall in oil prices, which reduced the competitive advantage of

-Qatar's ethane feedstock over naphtha.
+Together, these would have added ethylene capacity of near 3mn tonnes per annum (tpa) and up to 5mn tpa of derivative products.
+The decision was prompted by the fall in oil prices, which reduced the competitive advantage of Qatar's ethane feedstock over naphtha.
 The possibility of ethane supply constraints also raised the possibility of higher feedstock costs.
 However, projects currently under construction are too far advanced to cancel, such as ExxonMobil's joint venture with QP which will see an ethane-fed cracker with capacity of 1.6mn tpa ethylene and downstream units including 1.3mn tpa of polyethylene (PE) plants and a 700,000tpa ethylene glycol unit.
 The complex is due on stream in Q415, although delays to engineering contracts could push the date back to 2016.